Chang-LeHung/interactive-calculator/README.md

 >
 ```

-you can use the output to generate a graph of expression AST with `graphiz`.
+you can use the output to generate a graph of expression AST with `graphiz`.If you do not download  `graphiz`, please download it first.

 - Create a file `demo.dot` and enter following content: